Elizabeth Eckford: Background

 Even though Elizabeth Eckford would one day be known as a member of the Little Rock Nine, at this point in the school day, she was all alone, making her the first African-American student to integrate a white southern high school.

 For the next two weeks, the Little Rock Nine stayed home to study instead of going to the Little Rock Central High School.
 President Dwight D. Eisenhower was reluctant to do anything about the mob or the rioting.
-Eisenhower summoned Orval Faubus, the Governor of Arkansas to intervene and asked for the withdrawal of all troops from the High School after Elizabeth Eckford's experience attempting to enter the school the first time.
+Eisenhower summoned Orval Faubus, the Governor of Arkansas to intervene and asked for the withdrawal of all troops from the high school after Elizabeth Eckford's experience attempting to enter the school the first time.

 On September 23, 1957, the Little Rock Nine approached Central High again, and Elizabeth Eckford along with the other eight students, accompanied by city policemen, were let into the high school through a side door.
 The reaction from the mob was described as follows:

 The Arkansas National Guard, under orders from the governor, and an angry mob of about 400 surrounded the school and prevented them from going in.
 On September 23, 1957, a mob of about 1000 people surrounded the school again as the students attempted to enter.
-The following day, President Dwight D. Eisenhower took control of the Arkansas National Guard from the governor and sent the 101st Airborne Division to accompany the students to school for protection.
+President Dwight D. Eisenhower invoked the Insurrection Act of 1807, and the following day, took control of the Arkansas National Guard from the governor and sent the 101st Airborne Division to accompany the students to school for protection.
 Both federal troops and federalized National Guardsmen were deployed at the school for the entirety of the school year, although they were unable to prevent incidents of violence against the group inside, such as Eckford being thrown down a flight of stairs.

 All of the city's high schools were closed the following year, so Eckford did not graduate from Central High School.
-However, she had taken correspondence and night courses garnering enough credits for her high school diploma.
+However, she had taken correspondence and night courses, and earned enough credits for her high school diploma.
 In 1958, Eckford and the rest of the Little Rock Nine were awarded the Spingarn Medal by the National Association for the Advancement of Colored People (NAACP), as was Ms. Bates.